Jesse-0x/Jesse-0x.github.io/source/_posts/Onlline-Desktop.md

-This is a Desktop use docker, KDE neon offical docker image and GUI memu, also x11vnc, and [noVNC](https://github.com/novnc/noVNC)
+This is a Desktop use docker, KDE neon official docker image and GUI memu, also x11vnc, and[ noVNC](https://github.com/novnc/noVNC)https://github.com/novnc/noVNC)

 ### Quick start

-I was apply it to heroku, so please change the `$PORT` following files in order to run, or give a PORT value.
+I was applying it to heroku, so please change the $PORT following files in order to run, or give a PORT value.

 ```
 app/conf.dwebsockify.sh